 In this article, we (Black community social psychologists and community organizers) share the successes and challenges of using Black Feminist Participatory Action Research (BFPAR) (Akom, 2011; Heyward, Guishard, Brown, 2019) to actualize The Community Engaged Research Academy (CERA).
 Briefly, CERA was a longitudinal multi-methods BFPAR project (community dialogues, focus groups, surveys, PhotoVoice, body mapping, and space mapping) designed to provide abolitionist and healing-centered research literacy and ethics education to BIPOC (mostly Black) Bronx patients.
 We will scrutinize the accomplishments and victories achieved at great cost of the CERA project to offer tangible examples of what attending to racial justice in community psychological inquiry looks like.
 Our target audience of readers is comprised of Black: community psychologists, members of community-based organizations, and folx who serve on Institutional Review Boards (IRBs).
 We wrote, in the conversational traditions of other Black scholars, to this audience unapologetically, lovingly, and with great critical reflexivity.
 We hope that our contribution, to this special issue, will be instructive to Black academicians and practitioners, about how to ethically and respectfully partner with our kinfolk because, right now, Black scholars and Black communities need each other.
 We need radical solidarity to survive state sanctioned murder, emboldened anti-Black racism, emboldened misogynoir, and the many ways the COVID-19 pandemic continues to disproportionately impact our communities.

-We, and many of our colleagues, have found ourselves constantly questioning when, where, and how our labor can be used?
+We, and many of our colleagues, have found ourselves constantly questioning when, where, and how can our labor be used?
 We cannot divorce ourselves from the current spirit of the times, because this is the activist-scholar-organizer life of Black community psychologists.
 We wrote this mostly from the Bronx, in New York City, during the 5th and 6th months of the coronavirus pandemic, where 457,000 persons have tested positive and over 32,691 residents have transitioned (New York City Department of Health, 2020a).
 We are/were outraged, but not surprised by the impact of COVID-19 on Black and Latinx Bronx residents and BIPOC nationwide.
 This is further set on the backdrop of global rebellions centering the sanctity, dignity, and value of Black life that were sparked by the murders of so many Black and Brown bodies.
 For all those we have lost, both now and across time, we must continue to #SayTheirNames and remember their faces as we grapple with knowing that often these are “bodies that are invisible, that have disappeared, or whose absence is unaccounted for and not remarked in popular culture or by government agencies.”
 (Casper & Moore, 2009 p.
 3).

-We write to our skinfold, intentionally, in the form of a front-porch or kitchen table conversation, not just to connect with them, but to facilitate a space wherein radical truth-telling, about how Black collaborative research can be, meaningfully, aligned with the principles of The Movement for Black Lives.
+We write to our skinfolx, intentionally, in the form of a front-porch or kitchen table conversation, not just to connect with them, but to facilitate a space wherein radical truth-telling, about how Black collaborative research can be meaningfully aligned with the principles of The Movement for Black Lives.
 We share these yearnings, always mindful that not all of our skinfolk are kinfolk.
 We know that it is perhaps contentious to make this declaration within this special issue on racial justice, within and outside of many Black spaces.
 We dance a complex line of willingness and unwillingness to unpack this.
-We are not finna to define nor defend our decisions and desires in this work.
+We are not finna define nor defend our decisions and desires in this work.
 We could have co-authored a separate piece describing the endless times we have been invited to step, inadvertently, into messes left behind by other Black scholars and organizers (see Mawhinney, 2016).
 These conversations are necessary and urgent, but there are aspects of this discourse that we will not publicly engage in, because the academy does not deserve to know about them, or be given the opportunity to appropriate them (Tuck & Yang, 2014).
 For us, Blackness is a unique constellation of lived identities and experiences that are beautifully complex, heterogenous, diasporic, and dynamic.
 We won’t essentialize Blackness; we also refuse (re)presentations of Blackness as synonymous with trauma.
 In our discussion of a Black Feminist Participatory Action Research Project, trust that we will center Black joy, ceremony, Black futures, and Black Liberation.
 In the next section, we focus on the need to engage in critical reflexivity and name our relationships with the diverse Black communities we have partnered with in research.
 We invite readers to engage in similar reflective praxis in writeups of their work--to name connections and lack of relationality with kinfolk.

-Who Are We/Who We Be!
+Who We Are/Who We Be!

 What We Not Finna Do Epistemically, Ontologically, & Ethically